• Skip to primary navigation

 ColdFusion is The Most Secure Programming Language Today

-February 28, 2025 By Michaela Light Leave a Comment
+July 14, 2025 By Michaela Light Leave a Comment

-Hey CFers, I am working on proving that ColdFusion is (was and still is…) the most secure Vs. Other programming languages.
+Hey CFers, I am working on proving that ColdFusion is (was and still is…) the most secure VS Other programming languages.
 Here's something I found recently

 What do the experts say?
 CVE details